oroinc/documentation/user/back-office/sales/price-lists/auto.rst

 #.
 Scroll down to the **Fields** section, find the required field, and check its **Storage Type** property.

    .. image:: /user/img/sales/pricelist/field_storage_type.png
+      :alt: The list of fields under the Product entity ordered by the storage type

 .. include:: /include/include-links-user.rst
    :start-after: begin